 The duo is charged with conspiracy and for committing wire fraud.

-According to Assistant U.S. Attorney Kellen Dwyer, Bonsars had $30,000 in cash when he was arrested.
-Bonsars admitted to having multiple accounts in different countries.
+According to Assistant U.S. Attorney Kellen Dwyer, Bondars had $30,000 in cash when he was arrested.
+Bondars admitted to having multiple accounts in different countries.